 While I have experience working with a wide range of issues, including anxiety, depression, bereavement and trauma, I work with clients as individuals to help them gain the insight and courage they need to deal with what they want to work on.

 I lead the Certificate and Diploma level counselling courses at Bottisham Village College, Cambridgeshire.
 As a member of the North American Society for Adlerian Psychology I have attended conferences in the US and Canada.
-I am a teacher at and am a board member of the International Adlerian Summer School - ICASSI (www.icassi.net) which attracts around 260 participants from over 20 nations each year.
+I a teach at the International Adlerian Summer School - ICASSI (www.icassi.net) which attracts around 30 participants from over 25 nations each year.
+Other training plans include leading workshops in Athens, China, Germany, Ireland and Singapore.

 Training, qualifications & experience

-I am a qualified counsellor and a Registered Accredited Member of the British Association for Counselling and Psychotherapy (BACP), I hold an ASIIP Diploma in Adlerian Counselling, Advanced Certificate in Adlerian Theory and Counselling.
+I am a qualified counsellor and a Registered Accredited Member of the British Association for Counselling and Psychotherapy (BACP), I hold an ASIIP Diploma in Adlerian Counselling and Psychotherapy, Advanced Certificate in Adlerian Theory and Counselling.

 In addition to my counselling training I have carried out substantial Continuing Professional Development each year.
 This includes Pink Therapy’s Essentials of Sexual Minority Therapy and units in brief therapy, trauma, anger management, working with addiction and with dreams.
 I also teach counselling through which I further refresh and enhance my practice.